Workshops

 Graduation

 Upon completion of the 4-Week Documentary Film School, you will leave as a complete filmmaker.
 This is a lifetime skill, opening up a world of expression for you at a time of content-hungry social media.
-And, for anyone considering a career in documentary filmmaking, this intensive workshop is a launching pad.
-Rarely will someone in the film industry ask to see an advanced diploma.
-What they do want to see is what you’ve done.
-At the end of the four weeks, you will have a professional-quality documentary to show.
+For anyone considering a career in documentary filmmaking, this intensive workshop is a launching pad.
+Rarely does someone in the film industry ask for degrees in filmmaking.
+What they want to see is what you’ve done.
+At the end of the four weeks, you will have two professional-quality documentaries to show.

 Past students’ projects have been invited to screen at film festivals and have aired on PBS.